 Prerequisite: 8th Grade Orchestra or equivalent ensemble instruction

-The string orchestra is open to all string students in grades 9-12, who are interested in playing intermediate to advanced orchestral literature.
+The Concert Orchestra is open to all string students in grades 9-12, who are interested in playing intermediate to advanced orchestral literature for strings.
 Special attention will be given to developing and strengthening string techniques, and performance skills.
-The string orchestra performs at the winter and spring concerts, and occasionally throughout the community.
+The group is also a prerequisite course to Symphonic Orchestra, and focuses on developing the skills necessary to join that group in later years, though many students choose to stay in Concert Orchestra.
+The group performs at the winter and spring concerts, and combines with Symphonic Orchestra at Orchestra Festival in January and the Pops Concert in June.
+It occasionally plays throughout the community at other events.
 The Concert Orchestra is required to attend all rehearsals held outside of school time.

 This group will own its own repertoire at the fall and spring concert.
 However, you will perform side by side with the Symphonic Orchestra at the Orchestra Festival in January and at the Pops Concert in June.
 In these instances you will get the chance to play full orchestra repertoire with winds, and the music is super fun (particularly for the pops concert where we do jazz numbers, film scores, and pop arrangements).

 How Difficult is the Music in Concert Orchestra?